 Western Bulk runs a flat and decentralized commercial structure.
-Our seven business units run their own book of vessels and cargo contracts, and have responsibility for a geographical area or a vessel segment.
+Our six business units run their own book of vessels and cargo contracts, and have responsibility for a geographical area or a vessel segment.

 This means that the business units are fully accountable for their own P&L, and that the units themselves decide on their business model and market exposure, subject to a VaR limit, counterpart approval and limits on contract tenures.
 This organisational structure is extremely transparent and assigns responsibility for results clearly with the ones making the day-to-day decisions.
 The result is a strong ownership to the bottom line, rather than (for instance) the top line.
 The structure also facilitates quick decision making with a local flavour.